Documentation forNetwork Configuration Manager

 • Users get an overview of what is currently monitored and can discover additional resources from a centralized location.

-• The Discovery Central page is available from the Settings menu.
+• The Discovery Central page is available from the Settings menu and the top right corner of the top menu bar for administrators.

 What's New page

 The What's New page helps administrators quickly understand new features and important changes after upgrading.
+This page is meant to be interactive, allowing administrators to click directly into the new feature page.
 This page shows once for administrators after the first login following an upgrade.
-Later, it is available as a tab in the new Discovery Central page.
+Later, it is available as a tab on the new Discovery Central page.

 Simplified discovery wizards

-• Discovery wizards now focus on essential configuration steps and provide links to advanced workflows for more complex scenarios.
+• Discovery wizards now defaults to essential configuration steps and provide links to advanced workflows for more complex scenarios.

 High Availability

-• Enlarged HA Pools table for improved readability.
+• Increased the table view on the HA Pools tab for improved readability.

 • Extended hover behavior across table cells shows pool member roles.